Home

 need the same advice.

-Getting genetic diversity management right requires knowing each breed from the inside: its origins, its history, its global range, its working purpose, and the traditions of the people who have bred it for generations.
-A strategy that works for a breed with a large, native founder base will not work for one that was rebuilt from a handful of dogs after a war.
-The numbers alone don’t tell you that.
-Context does.
-Population genetics confirm what’s true — not just what we’ve heard about.
+Breed management requires understanding each breed for its unique qualities: its origins, history, global range, working purpose, and the traditions of the people who have bred it for generations.
+A breed’s genetic diversity reflects all of that, so a strategy that works for a breed with much of its founders’ genetics still in existence will not work for one that was rebuilt from a handful of dogs after a war.
+Population genetics shows us where to go from here.

 Origins & founder history